AdityaHegde06/Notes_App/README.md

 🛠️ Known Issues
 NoteScreen.kt Error: The app currently crashes due to an unresolved issue in NoteScreen.kt.
 The error relates to displaying note descriptions.
 Fix in Progress: Working on resolving the issue with note display logic.

-🤝 Contributing

-Fork the repository.

-Create your feature branch: git checkout -b feature/YourFeature

-Commit your changes: git commit -m 'Add your feature'

-Push to the branch: git push origin feature/YourFeature

-Open a pull request.